 HKICK = xS1 / (x,δ)TA-S1 * 30°/180° *pi *1000 mrad

 Here x is with orientation like in the FRS Go4, opposite to normal ion-optics.

 The fact that the beam is centered along with the measured B-field defines the effective radius of the first dipole.

 Do the same at S2, now scale only S1-S4 (or S6,S8), use

 Again the same for S3, S4, if there is not removable matter at S4 try to calculate the Brho afterwards as precise as possible.

-This is already something and should be saved in IBHS.
+This is already something and should be saved with ParamModi.

-and center again at S1, this defines the effective target thickness.
+Then center the beam again at S1, this defines the effective target thickness.